 This place is pretty tiny – there are only 470 year-round residents – but given Hanalei's stunning natural assets, the secret is bound to get out eventually.
 Located on Kauai, Hanalei is surrounded by lush mountains and has some of the most gorgeous white sand beaches on the whole island.
-Check out the Mediterranean Gourmet Bistro for some awesome Greek food with a tropical view.
+Check out the Napali Café for some breakfast, lunch, or coffee with a tropical view.

 Idaho: Priest River